 Step 5: Prepare a Strong Application Package

 Once your profile and target programs are clear, you need to assemble a compelling application.
-For most scholarships in New Zealand, this means carefully prepared documents: transcripts, language test scores, CV, recommendation letters, and well-crafted essays or personal statements.
+For most scholarships in New Zealand, this means carefully prepared documents: transcripts, language test scores if required, a CV, recommendation letters if required, and well-crafted essays or personal statements.

 Shirley Gabriella first secured a supervisor at the University of Otago by researching New Zealand universities, identifying academics working on terrorism and peace studies, and reaching out with a clear research proposal.
-For PhD applicants, this step can be critical: many fully funded doctoral opportunities in New Zealand, including Manaaki-funded PhDs, strongly prefer or require you to have supervisor support before applying.
+For PhD applicants, supervisor support can be important, so check the admission and scholarship rules for your specific university, department, and doctoral program before applying.

 Give yourself enough time to draft and revise your essays.
 Many scholarship recipients sought feedback from mentors, alumni, or scholarship consultants to polish their statements so that their stories were clear, coherent, and aligned with the scholarship’s mission.